VB-groupoids and representation theory of Lie groupoids: Introduction

 \subsection{Structure of the paper}

-\begin{itemize} \item In \S\ref{sec:repres}, we recall Arias Abad and Crainic's notion of representation up to homotopy of a Lie groupoid \cite{aba-cra:rephomgpd}. \item In \S\ref{sec:vbg}, we recall the definition and basic facts about $\VB$-groupoids, including the definition of horizontal lift.
-In \S\ref{sec:formulas}, we give formulas (depending on the choice of a horizontal lift) for the representations up to homotopy arising from a $\VB$-groupoid. \item In \S\ref{sec:dual}, we review the construction of the dual of a $\VB$-groupoid. \item The heart of the paper is \S\ref{sec:vbsuperrep}, where we construct a canonical \emph{$\VB$-groupoid complex} associated to any $\VB$-groupoid.
-The resulting cohomology is a generalization of groupoid cohomology with values in a representation.
+\begin{itemize} \item In \S\ref{sec:repres}, we recall Arias Abad and Crainic's notion of representation up to homotopy of a Lie groupoid \cite{aba-cra:rephomgpd}. \item In \S\ref{sec:vbg}, we recall the definition and basic facts about $\VB$-groupoids, including the notion of horizontal lift.
+In \S\ref{sec:formulas}, we give formulas (depending on the choice of a horizontal lift) for the representations up to homotopy arising from a $\VB$-groupoid.
+The semidirect product construction appears in Example \ref{ex:semi2}. \item In \S\ref{sec:dual}, we briefly review the construction of the dual of a $\VB$-groupoid. \item The heart of the paper is \S\ref{sec:vbsuperrep}, where we construct a canonical cochain complex associated to any $\VB$-groupoid.
 A choice of horizontal lift allows us to produce a representation up to homotopy.
 In Appendix \ref{appendix:derivation}, we show that the representations up to homotopy arising in this manner agree with the formulas given in \S\ref{sec:formulas}.
 In \S\ref{sec:dependence}, we study how the representation up to homotopy depends on the choice of horizontal lift. \item In \S\ref{sec:moduli}, we prove (Corollary \ref{cor:big}) that isomorphism classes of $\VB$-groupoids are in one-to-one correspondence with isomorphism classes of $2$-term representations up to homotopy.
-Then, in Theorem \ref{thm:classification}, we classify $\VB$-groupoids satisfying a regularity condition.
-Of course, in light of Theorem \ref{thm:big}, this result may be interpreted as a classification of regular $2$-term representations up to homotopy. \item The classification result of Theorem \ref{thm:classification} involves a cohomological invariant.
+Then, in Theorem \ref{thm:classification}, we give a classification of $\VB$-groupoids (and hence $2$-term representations up to homotopy) satisfying a regularity condition. \item The classification result of Theorem \ref{thm:classification} involves a cohomological invariant.
 This characteristic class is a ``higher categorical'' invariant, in the sense that it contains information about the ``homotopy,'' rather than the ``representation.''
-In \S \ref{sec:adjoint}, we give a geometric interpretation of this invariant in the case of the ``adjoint'' $\VB$-groupoid $TG$.
-Effectively, this characteristic class is an invariant of $G$ itself. \item In \S\ref{sec:fat}, we describe another perspective toward the construction of representations up to homotopy from $\VB$-groupoids, via the \emph{fat category}.
-In spirit, this point of view follows the Evens-Lu-Weinstein \cite{elw} approach to the adjoint representation, in which canonical representations of the $1$-jet prolongation groupoid were pulled back to $G$. \end{itemize}
+In \S \ref{sec:adjoint}, we consider the geometric interpretation of this invariant in the case of the $\VB$-groupoid $TG$. \item In \S\ref{sec:fat}, we describe a different (but equivalent) approach to constructing representations up to homotopy from $\VB$-groupoids, via something we call the \emph{fat category}.
+This approach helps to clarify the relationship between the idea originally outlined by Evens, Lu, and Weinstein \cite{elw} and the Arias Abad-Crainic definition of representation up to homotopy. \end{itemize}